Civ13/civ13-wiki/wiki/Pepelsibirsk.md

 - Judean People's Front: Kill somebody in a faction containing the word "Soviet" as a member of a faction containing the word "People's".
 - Judean Popular People's Front: Kill somebody in a faction containing the word "Democratic" as a member of a faction containing the word "People's".
 - Popular Front of Judea: Kill somebody in a faction containing the word "Socialist" as a member of a faction containing the word "Democratic".

+# Law Enforcement
+Police should enforce the written laws of their faction.
+A court is present near the police station and library, which can readily host legal proceedings.

+### Historical Laws
+- Anti-Soviet agitation and propaganda: "propaganda and agitation that called to overturn or undermining of the Soviet regime", punishable by between 6 months (2 seasons) of imprisonment, to the death penalty.